Formation

 Join the Bordeaux School of Economics of the University of Bordeaux (BSE)!

-As part of the IRICOT project included in the Risk Priority Research Program and Equipment (PEPR), we are recruiting a Post-Doctoral Researcher W/M whose work will focus on insurance and land arrangements in residential areas at risk.
+As part of the IRICOT project included in the Risk Priority Research Program and Equipment (PEPR), we are recruiting a Post-Doctoral Researcher W/M whose work will focus on insurance and land arrangements in residential areas at risk, to induce adaptation.

-This project focuses on the effects of climate change in coastal areas and aims to improve knowledge of its hazards, as well as to support risk management and promote the development of adaptation strategies.
+This project focuses on the effects of climate change in coastal areas and aims to improve knowledge about hazards support risk management and promote the development of adaptation strategies.

-This project will study how devices combining insurance and other attributes (land) can limit residential location in a risk area, encouraging new residents not to settle there and current ones to move away from it.
+This project will study how certain original arrangements combining insurance (public and private) and other types of attributes could limit the residential location in risk areas, by encouraging new residents not to settle there and current residents to move away.

-• For the current inhabitants of coastal areas, you will study their propensity to relocate according to different incentive attributes such as insurance or material (reserved land)
+· For current inhabitants of coastal areas, study their propensity to relocate (and choose another dwelling) according to different incentive attributes such as insurance or equipment (reserved land)

-• For potential future inhabitants, you will model the choices made by individuals, based on their wealth, when offered the opportunity to buy a property by the sea or in second line, as well as the possibility of taking out private financial insurance.
+· For potential future inhabitants, we can model the choices made by individuals, based on their wealth, when they are offered the possibility of buying a property by the sea or in second line, as well as the possibility of taking out private financial insurance.
 This could be done under different scenarios concerning national solidarity (Catnat).

 This analysis may give rise to forecasts concerning the impact of insurance on the housing market.

-The specific subjects of study may evolve according to the skills of the recruited person and developments in research already underway.
-They include a priori the following elements:
+The specific study topics may evolve according to the skills of the post-doctoral student. e selected. and developments of research already underway.
+They a priori include the following elements:

 - Risk preferences [Economics of Risk and Uncertainty, Experimental Economics]

-- Moral hazard: the risk associated with the implementation of a public collective insurance (CatNat) does not encourage avoiding risky localization [Theory of Incentive]
+- Moral hazard (the risk associated with the implementation of a public collective insurance (CatNat) does not encourage avoiding risky localization) [Theory of Incentives]

-- Residential location choice and real estate/land market [Urban economy]
+- Residential location choices and real estate/land market [Urban economy]

 Holder of a PhD in in Economics, you have proven knowledge of theoretical modelling, incentive theory and decision theory under uncertainty, moral hazard and anti-selection as well as empirical studies, preference evaluation, choice experiments, discrete choice simulations.